zedlopez/ifm/Examples/AllRoadsLeadToMars.md

 For: Z-Machine

 Suppose we want to allow the player to wander freely in any direction, but ourselves maintain control over the order in which they encounter the rooms.
-This sort of effect emphasizes the order of the story-telling over any kind of rigorous simulation of space; on multiple play-throughs, the player might not find all the same rooms in the same locations.
+This sort of effect emphasises the order of the story-telling over any kind of rigorous simulation of space; on multiple play-throughs, the player might not find all the same rooms in the same locations.